clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 The journey from the Gates of Barovia to [[#B3.
 Svalich Woods]] is one-quarter mile long and takes five minutes.

 <div class="description">
 <p>The fog spills out of the forest to swallow up the road behind you.
 Ahead, juitting from the impenetrable woods on both sides of the road, are high stone buttresses looming gray in the fog.
 Huge iron gates hang on the stonework.
 Dew clings with cold tenacity to the rusted bars.
 Two headless statues of armed guardians flank the gate, their heads now lying among the weeks at their feet.
-They greet you only with silence.</p>
+As you approach the gates swing open with a slow screeching sound.</p>
 </div>

 The gates automatically open and close for the players screeching as the hinges move.